 Posted February 21, 2020

 Children’s baby teeth lay the foundation for adult teeth.
 So if children take care of their teeth, they are more likely to have healthy teeth and gums when they are older.
 Most kids don’t know how to take care of their teeth on their own.
-Here are five ways parents and caregivers can protect children’s dental health.
+Here are four ways parents and caregivers can protect children’s dental health.

 Brush and floss daily